-You may be curious to know the role of a credit repair specialist if you’re thinking of hiring a credit repair specialist to clean up your credit report or even considering becoming one yourself
+You may be curious to know the role of a credit repair specialist if you’re thinking of hiring a credit repair specialist to help clean up your credit report, or you may be considering becoming one yourself to help others repair their credit.

 Legitimate credit repair specialists work with consumers to clean up their credit reports and begin improving their credit.